lnis-uofu/OpenFPGA/README.md

 ## Introduction

-The award-winning OpenFPGA framework is the **first open-source FPGA IP generator** supporting highly-customizable homogeneous FPGA architectures.
+The award-winning OpenFPGA framework is the **first open-source FPGA IP generator with silicon proofs** supporting highly-customizable FPGA architectures.
 OpenFPGA provides complete EDA support for customized FPGAs, including Verilog-to-bitstream generation and self-testing verification.
 OpenFPGA opens the door to democratizing FPGA technology and EDA techniques with agile prototyping approaches and constantly evolving EDA tools for chip designers and researchers.

 **If this is your first time working with OpenFPGA, we strongly **recommend you watch the** [introduction video about OpenFPGA](https://youtu.be/ocODUGcYGqo)**

 A quick overview of OpenFPGA tools can be found [**here**](https://openfpga.readthedocs.io/en/master/tutorials/getting_started/tools/).
 We also recommend potential users check out the summary of [**technical capabilities**](https://openfpga.readthedocs.io/en/master/overview/tech_highlights/#) before compiling.

+**Before asking for help, please checkout the** [Frequently Asked Questions](https://github.com/lnis-uofu/OpenFPGA/discussions/937)

 ## Compilation